STRIDES/AzureDataSharePipeline/README.md

 	* Build the Synapse pipeline components:
 		* `./"03 - Create Pipeline Parts DataShare.ps1" -filepath ./paramfile03.json`

 5. Run the pipeline with appropriate parameter values.
+You will also want to update the Synapse workspace firewall from Azure CLI to your current client IP.
+DisClient firewall rule is setup during automation to allow Azure CLI client to access Synapse for creation of components.

 Parameter Name | Value details
 | :--- | :---